Categories with families and first-order logic with dependent sorts

 To obtain a decidability result for correctness of judgement expressions we require that a signature $\Sigma$ can be {\em indexed} in the sense that there is a function so that

 and ${\rm decl}(I(s)) = s$ if $I(s)\ne *$.

-\begin{proposition} Suppose that $\Sigma$ is an indexed signature on standard form.
+\begin{proposition} Suppose that $\Sigma$ is an indexed regular signature.
 Then there is an algorithm which decides whether a judgement expression belongs to ${\cal J}(\Sigma)$. \end{proposition} {\bf \flushleft Proof.} Proposition \ref{uniqder} indicates a deterministic procedure.
 By the indexing we can find whether a symbol has a declaration, and if so, what are its components. $ $

 We believe that Propositions \ref{uniqder} and \ref{typechk} are true for {\em any} indexed signatures, but shall not pursue this question here.

 For arbitrary contexts $\Gamma$ and $\Delta$ define $\Gamma \le \Delta$ to hold if every variable declaration $x:A$ in $\Gamma$ is also in $\Delta$.
 Now the following is evident.